edge-cloud/www.edge-cloud.net/_posts/2019-12-27-aws-dx-connect-on-premises.md

 ---
 title: Use AWS Direct Connect to connect your on-premise locations
 author: Christian Elsen
-excerpt: Use AWS with Direct Connect and Transit Gateway to interconnect on-premise locations
+excerpt: Caveats for data flow between on-premises locations, when using AWS with Direct Connect and Transit Gateway
 layout: single
 permalink: /2019/12/27/aws-dx-connect-on-premises/
 categories: